thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

 2. Clean up Pro-Rata.
    Replace the current Pro-Rata equation with the scalar–$\lambda$ version above.
 State plainly that Drift implements base-space Pro-Rata, while the fairness section uses wealth-space Pro-Rata.

-3. Publish and document the $653m analysis.
+3. Publish and document the USD 653m analysis.
    Include a short methods summary in the paper that defines $D_t$, $H_t^{\text{queue}}$, $H_t^\star$, and shows one end-to-end wave reconstruction.

 4. **Adjust the language around Hyperliquid.**
-   Instead of “Hyperliquid wiped $653m of PnL,” say something like:
+   Instead of “Hyperliquid wiped USD 653m of PnL,” say something like:

    > “Under our wealth-space reconstruction of the October 10 event, the induced queue concentrates haircuts on a small set of winners and appears to over-use their equity by a factor of about $\kappa$ relative to [specified benchmark].”